FINANCIAL SUPPORT AND ADVICE

-East Surrey College’s Client Services Team offers advice on a one-to-one basis on financial matters, including details of fees, student loans and any additional bursaries.
+East Surrey College’s Client Services Team offer advice on a one-to-one basis on financial matters, including details of fees, tuition loans and maintenance loans.

-Details of fees for individual courses are available from course leaders.
-ESC will publicise its HE fees, any additional bursary details and outreach policies in the following ways:
+Details of fees for individual courses are available from Course Leaders.
+ESC will publicise its Higher Education fees and outreach policies in the following ways:

-• Information on fees, any additional bursaries and Student Loans will be included in interviews and relevant external briefings at schools and publicity events.
+- Information on fees and Student Loans will be included in interviews and relevant external briefings at schools and publicity events.

 All tuition fees are payable annually.
 Fees quoted will be for the current academic year.
 Further fees will be payable in subsequent years for courses of more than 1 year duration.
 Fees in subsequent years may show an inflationary increase.

-Additional funding and support is available from the Student Loan Company for students with disabilities through the Disabled Students Allowance.
+Additional funding and support are available from the Student Loans Company for students with disabilities through the Disabled Students Allowance.